mozilla/payments-ui/README.md

 Because we're using React we need to operate on the compiled JS file.
 This also means we aren't running extraction on un-used code.

-To run an extraction do the following:
+To run an extraction, checkout out the [payments-l10n repository](https://github.com/mozilla/payments-l10n/) so that it has the same parent directory as payments-ui (`../payments-l10n` from the current location).
+Then do the following:

 ```
 npm install